Categories:Baking Hints & Tips Cooking Lessons - Cooking 101 Egg Hints and Tip

 Following is what the American Egg Board says on using raw eggs in cooking:

 With eggs and all other raw foods from animals, there is a small possibility of Salmonella food poisoning.
 The risk is greater for those who are pregnant, elderly or very young and those with medical problems which have impaired their immune systems.
-These individuals should avoid raw and undercooked animal foods.
+These individuals should avoid raw and under cooked animal foods.

 Healthy people need to remember that there is a very small risk and treat eggs and other raw animal foods accordingly.
 Use only properly refrigerated, clean, sound-shelled, fresh, grade AA or A eggs.
 Avoid mixing yolks and whites with the shell.
-Refrigerate broken-out eggs, prepared egg dishes and other foods if you won't be consuming them within an hour.
+Refrigerate broken-out eggs, prepared egg dishes and other foods if you will not be consuming them within an hour.

-For summer outings, use ice or coolant in an insulated bag or cooler to keep cold foods cold (40ºF. or lower) and thermal containers to keep hot foods hot (140ºF. or higher).
+For summer outings, use ice or coolant in an insulated bag or cooler to keep cold foods cold (40 F. or lower) and thermal containers to keep hot foods hot (140 F. or higher).
 When toting raw eggs on outings, leave them in their shells.
 Immediately consume, refrigerate or freeze raw or lightly cooked egg dishes.
 Eggnog and homemade ice cream should be based on a cooked stirred custard to ensure safety.